icodealittle/Job_application_automation/README.md

 ### Conclusion

-This README provides a basic overview of the project, setup instructions, and descriptions of the main scripts.
+This README provides a basic overview of the project.
 Adjust the content as necessary to better fit your specific implementation and preferences.